AlienVault OTX

 Input Parameter | Required/Optional | Description | Example |

-Pulse IDs | Required | The ID(s) of the pulse(s) to retrieve details.
+Pulse IDs | Required | The IDs of the pulses on which to retrieve information.
 Pulse IDs can be obtained using the Search Pulses command. |

 JSON